 Read, George Alfred (SN 1636) George enlisted at the age of 21 on November 10, 1916.
 His next of kin at the time was his father, William, of Myrtle Cottage, Cranbourne.
 He Returned to Australia on December 21, 1919.

-Reeves, A.R This is possibly Albert Reginald Reeves, he is the only A.R Reeves I can find who enlisted.
+Reeves, Albert Reginald (SN 629) I believe that this is Albert Reginald Reeves as he is the only A.R Reeves I can find who enlisted.
 Albert was farm labourer, so could have worked on a local farm, but I can't find a specific local connection.
 He enlisted on July 20, 1915 at the age of one month off 23 years of age.
 He was born in Essex in England and his next of kin was his father, who also lived in Essex.
 Albert Returned to Australia on April 19, 1919.

 Ryland, Arthur Anderson (SN 2553) Arthur enlisted at the age of 21 on March 23, 1916.
 His next of kin was his mother, Amelia Ryland of Clyde; his father Alfred having already died.
 He stayed in France after the War ended and was attached to the Australian Base Depot and on September 29, 1919 he married Marie Jeanne Hureaux at the Town Hall in Argenteuil, in France.
 He Returned to Australia on February 2, 1920.
 What happened to Marie?
 Did she come to Australia?
 In the 1925 Electoral Roll Arthur is listed at Duff Street Cranbourne with the interesting occupation, Picture Showman.
 Also at the address is his mother, Amelia, and Hilda Alice Ryland, his sister, who was a dressmaker.
 In the 1930s Arthur was President of the Cranbourne Football Club, on the Recreation Reserve Committee and President of the Cranbourne Band Committee and gave his sister Ruth 'away' at her marriage to Thomas Facey, amongst other things.
 So we know all this, but I can't tell you what happened to Marie.